 Sometimes, a cat will move from a seemingly very comfortable position (i.e., the bed) to a much less comfy position (i.e., a shelf).
 As humans, we find it hard to decode this behavior.
 Surely our cat would prefer to sleep in a warm and cozy bed rather than on a wooden shelf?

-It’s crucial to remember that your cat will see your house differently to you, and their core body temperature is different to yours.
+It’s crucial to remember that your cat will see your house differently to you, and their core body temperature is different from yours.
 Not only that, cats experience mood changes – and these may impact where they choose to sleep on any given day.
 Most importantly, your cat’s decision to sleep somewhere else may be a form of self-protection.

 Cats Rotate Their Sleeping Spots to Feel Safe